infinite-cat/recap.dev-docs/docs/start-server.md

 docker-compose up -d
 ```

 This command will start a recap.dev server in a detached mode.

+Default UI port is **8081** and default tracing port is **8080**.

+## Using AWS AMI

+1. Go to AWS console

+2. Go to EC2

+3. Click launch and search community AMIs for the latest recap.dev AMI

+4. Default UI port is **8081** and default tracing port is **8080**.
+Make them available through a security group settings to your team and your applications.

+Next step is tracing your application